 What is the construction timeline for the Hanson Spur?

-Construction for the Hanson Spur will take approximately 15 months, starting in 2023.
+Construction for the Hanson Spur will take approximately 15 months, with the goal of starting construction in 2023 and being operational by the end of 2024.

 How many jobs will this project bring to Hancock County?